William Baker Faville

-William Baker Faville (1866-1946) was an American architect.
+William Baker Faville (1866–1946) was an American architect.

-He was born in California, did some growing up in western New York State, studied Massachusetts Institute of Technology.
+He was born in California, did some growing up in western New York State, and studied at the Massachusetts Institute of Technology.
 He met Walter Danforth Bliss, with whom he later partnered, and they both then worked for McKim, Mead & White.
 He returned to the west coast and stayed.
+In 1915, he served as president of the San Francisco chapter of the American Institute of Architects (AIA).
+In 1922-1924, he served as the AIA's national president.

 A number of his works are listed on the National Register of Historic Places (NRHP).

 Works he is associated with include: